Loved ones gather to remember swimmer found dead after going missing on South Beach; 19-year-old hailed as hero - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 MIAMI BEACH, FLA.
 (WSVN) - Dozens of friends and family members came together to remember the life of a young man who met a tragic end after he went missing while swimming on Miami Beach.

-The night sky lit a blown-up picture of Victor Castaneda Jr., as dozens of people gathered on South Beach to celebrate his life.
+The night sky lit a blown-up picture of Victor Castaneda Jr., as dozens of people gathered on South Beach on Saturday to celebrate his life.

 Loved ones said prayers, released doves and, after the sun had set, viewed a fireworks display in the 19-year-old’s memory.